dask/dask/docs/source/scheduling-state.rst

     precedence.
 The second part is determined by the client, and is a way to prioritize tasks within a large graph that may be important, such as if they are on the critical path, or good to run in order to release many dependencies.
-This will be explained further in TODO_.
+This is explained further in :doc:`Scheduling Policy
+    <scheduling-policies>`

     A key's priority is only used to break ties, when many keys are being considered for execution.
 The priority does *not* determine running order,